 Let’s follow an electric car battery through its life cycle to see where it’s helping the environment and where it’s not.

 The environmental toll of electric car batteries begins before the product is even assembled, most notably in the mining of its active material, lithium.
-To extract lithium from the Earth, an immense amount of water (as much as 2 million gallons per metric ton of lithium by some estimates), is pumped down into salt flats, bringing mineral-rich saltwater to the surface.
+To extract lithium from the Earth, an immense amount of water is pumped down into salt flats, bringing mineral-rich saltwater to the surface.
 Lithium is filtered out of the mixture left behind after the water evaporates.

 This water-intensiveness is problematic for several reasons, including its potential to contaminate the water supply.
 Further complicating the issue is the location of these mines, many of which are found in desert regions of Australia and China.
 More than half of the Earth’s lithium supply, however, is in the Lithium Triangle, spanning Andean Mountain sections of Argentina, Bolivia and Chile.
 The area is one of the driest places on the globe and lithium mining consumes as much as 65% of the region’s water, according to the United Nations.